Apiquet/utils/video_manager/README.md

 # Video manager:
     - Change resolution of video(s)
     - Change fps of video(s)
+    - Remove 1/N frames to reduce the videos' size
     - Concatenate videos from a list or a folder

 # Args: